intbio/mm_hse_2023/workshops/MD4_PLUMED/index.md

 ## Required software and resources
-- Access to a Jupyter notebook evironment with Python 3, MDanalysis, nglview libraries
-- Access to Newton cluster with Gromacs+PLUMED installed or install Gromacs and PLUMED at your local workstation.
-See [http://www.gromacs.org](http://www.gromacs.org) [http://www.plumed.org](http://www.plumed.org)
-- We will use mol_model_course_PLUMED conda environment on newton.
+- Create NEW conda environment with Python 3.7 and install Gromacs+PLUMED in it using “conda install -c conda-forge -c intbio gromacs=2018.4_plumed_2.5.0” command
+- Install MDAnalysis and nglview libraries in this conda environment.

 ## Learning resources
 - [A quick introduction to PLUMED](https://www.youtube.com/watch?v=PxJP16qNCYs)